Examkrackers Home Study Schedule

 The Home Study Schedule for the 9th Edition can be found here: http://examkrackers.com/pdf/Examkrackers Home Study Schedule (9th Edition).pdf

-Preparation: This home study schedule utilizes the Examkrackers Complete Study Package, 10th edition and EK-Tests 1-4.
-It also uses the Online Practice Questions from The Official Guide to the MCAT Exam, Fourth Edition, which can be purchased from the AAMC and The AAMC MCAT Practice Exam (Scored) 1.
+Preparation: This home study schedule utilizes the Examkrackers Complete Study Package (10th edition) and EK-Tests 1-4.
+(Please note: The Complete Study Package and EK-Tests 1, 2, 3 and 4 are sold separately) It also uses the Online Practice Questions from The Official Guide to the MCAT Exam, Fourth Edition, which can be purchased from the AAMC and The AAMC MCAT Practice Exam (Scored) 1.

 On Day One you will begin your preparation by doing the practice passages and questions from the Official Guide to the MCAT Exam, Fourth Edition from the AAMC.
 Notice the style of MCAT passages and questions.
 Gain a general sense of where your strengths and weaknesses may be.
 Aim to spend no more than 7-8 minutes per passage in the science sections and no more than 10 minutes per passage in the Critical Analysis and Reasoning Skills (CARS) section.